 Effective Leaders are learners.
-I’ve been a student of leadership for at least the past decade; I’d like to share some of what I’ve been learning about leadership these last several years; hopefully they can be of encouragement to you as you think about the leadership role that God in which God has allowed you to serve:
+Many years ago, I wrote what I had been learning about leadership; hopefully they can be of encouragement to you as you think about the leadership role that God in which God has allowed you to serve:

 Leaders are learners…Those who are not are not leaders for long….